motorbaby/hello-world/README.md

 # hello-world
-trying to figure out the different screens i like learning new things. keeps me interested.
+trying to figure out the different screens.
+This is not like git on command line. i like learning new things. keeps me interested.